 The third group contains a single construction used to extend the data type of assertion with arbitrary predicates, as mentioned above.

-Values Now we are going to define the different types of values with which we instantiate the data types defined above.
-First, we define a generic type of expressions for values
+Values We define the different types of values with which we instantiate the data types defined above.
+First, we define a generic type of expressions: